The Rise of AI | 'A step beyond': Businesses celebrate breakthroughs, brace for challenges

 Fast food companies such as Starbucks use decision-making AI to order supplies.

-“It’s made our life easier,” Stephen Rothhaar, a Starbucks shift manager in the Pittsburgh area, said.
+“It’s made our life easier,” said Stephen Rothhaar, a Starbucks shift manager in the Pittsburgh area.
 “On the other hand, it tends to under-order when we desperately need things.”

 Almost exactly a year ago, Starbucks company officials announced development in a new proprietary automated machine with dispensers and blenders that cut the time it takes to make a grande mocha frappuccino from about 87 seconds to 36 seconds.